 Further hints and tips:

 The potmeter for High Frequency Tracking or Linearity can be a normal trimpot, not a multi-turn one.
 The influence it has is minimal.
 But you must use multi-turn trimpots for A and B on the layout, otherwise tuning will become very difficult.
-I used metal film resistors with 1% tolerance in those places where it matters and this is good enough.
+All resistors I use are metal film resistors with 1% tolerance.
 In fact, I used cheap 1% resistors from China and they are not 1% but more like 3% but this is still good enough.
 But the 100K CV input resistors should all be measured and matched so they all have the same resistance value.
 This makes it easier when you connect different CV sources to those inputs, they will be in tune straight away.
 I was surprised that the two 100K potmeters I used in the panel for Octaves and for Fine Tune give exactly the range that is stated in the original description although the Octaves control is not linear, at least mine wasn't but maybe that is due to the potmeters with center detent I used.
 Octaves is plus and minus 5 octaves and Fine is plus and minus half an octave.
 I'm not used to things actually working out as originally described in DIY projects.
 It's usually either a bit off or way off but the Digisound 80 designs are really good and spot on.

 If I can give you one important tip, and this goes for all the projects on this website: Measure every component before you solder it in place.
 This can save you an enormous amount of work in troubleshooting

 Please beware the outputs are 0-10Vpp and not the usual +/-5Vpp.
 This is because I built this from the original Digisound 80 documentation.
 If you want the outputs to conform to +/-5Vpp then you need to add a negative 5V offset voltage to the output buffers or have the outputs go through an extra opamp that is wired to provide this negative offset.
-Ask in the Facebook group if you don't know how to do this.
-I will re-address this point later this year (2024) and add a solution to this article.
+I have made an

 SET YOUR OSCILLOSCOPE TO DC WHEN MEASURING OUTPUT SIGNALS!!
 Otherwise you'll get wrong readings and it won't measure DC offset voltage.